mulle-c/mulle-container/README.md

 do not check for NULL pointers.
 The lenient functions do nothing, if NULL is passed.
 This is like Objective-C where you can call methods with 'nil'.

+> #### Caveat
+>
+> A NULL map will have always return NULL in an enumeration for the (failed)
+> key value.
+>

 ### Pointers or Objects

-A data structure, conventionally containing the word "pointer" in its name, may merely handle pointer equality as a way of comparing members.
-This is efficient and sometimes all you need.
-Other data structures use a number of callbacks, to test for equality, memory management and creating hash codes.
+A data structure may merely handle pointer equality as a way of comparing members.
+These data structures conventionally contain the word "pointer" in their name.
+They are very efficient and sometimes all you need.
+Other data structures use a number of callbacks, to test for equality and to handle memory management and to create hash codes.

 ## Example